This information will be updated from time to time so we encourage you to review the content prior to entering into a transaction.

-These letters explain the nature of the trading relationship between wholesale customers and the NAB Markets business and discloses our practices in relation to certain terms of dealing (including execution and management of conflicts of interest) with NAB where NAB acts as a dealer or counterparty on a principle basis.
+The following letters explain the nature of the trading relationship between wholesale customers and the NAB Markets business and disclose our practices in relation to certain terms of dealing (including execution and management of conflicts of interest) with NAB where NAB acts as a dealer or counterparty on a principle basis.

-NAB is a provisional registered non-U.S. Swap Dealer and has adhered to the August 2012 and March 2013 ISDA Protocols.
-The Dodd Frank Swap Disclosures contain disclosure information for in-scope customers and transactions.
+NAB is a registered non-U.S. Swap Dealer and has adhered to the August 2012 and March 2013 ISDA Protocols.
+The Swap Disclosures contain disclosure information for in-scope customers and transactions.

 NAB London is subject to the updated Markets in Financial Instruments Directive (MiFID II).
-Customer information on MiFID II is contained here.
+Read the customer information on MiFID II.

 FMSB Statement of Commitment